oracle-livelabs/oml/oml-fun-on-adb/omlserv/omlserv.md

 4. To view the details of your submitted job, send a `GET` request to the `/omlmod/v1/jobs/{jobId}` endpoint.
 Here, `jobId` is the ID provided in response to the successful submission of your model monitoring job.

-Here is an example of a GET request to view details of a submitted job:
+  _Example of a GET request to view details of a submitted job:_

     ```
     <copy>